bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/SI_CH1_Navigating the Isles.md

 ## Page
 aliases:
-  - "Navigating the Isles (Sundered Isles Gameplay)"
+  - "Navigating the Isles (SI Gameplay)"
 PageType: "Adventure Amonth the Isles"
 PageCategory: "Navigating the Isles"
 PageOrder: 7
 ---
 # [[_Sundered Isles|Sundered Isles]] - [[_SI_CH1_Contents|Gameplay]]: Navigating the Isles
 Perilous journeys within the isles–whether by sea or overland–are managed through [[_SI_CH4_Exploration Moves|exploration moves]] (page 242).
-Below are some setting assumptions to help add flavor and context to those moves. [[_Exploration Moves|See page 168]] in the _Starforged_ rulebook for additional guidance on travel and exploration.
+Below are some setting assumptions to help add flavor and context to those moves. [[_SF_CH3_Exploration Moves|See page 168]] in the _Starforged_ rulebook for additional guidance on travel and exploration.

 ## TRAVELING BY SEA
 When sailing among the isles, you don’t simply unfurl the sails and set a constant heading to your destination.
 A voyage of twenty leagues as the gull flies is likely twice that distance along a meandering route.
 Abundant tiny islets, often uncharted, stand in your path.
 The push and pull of the two moons cause severe, erratic tides, and hull-breaching rocks and reefs lurk in shallow waters.
 The wind and weather can change in minutes.
 A sail sighted on the horizon might be friend or foe.